-Do you ever walk by the rotisserie chickens at the grocery store and think to yourself, “Gosh, it would be so nice to just pick one of those up and have dinner DONE for the night.”
+Do you ever walk by the rotisserie chickens at the grocery store and think to yourself how easy it would be to just pick one of those up and have dinner DONE for the night?

 And better yet – what if it made dinner the night after THAT too?

-Yes, it requires just a smidgen more work, but it’s SO worth it for three main reasons:
+Yes, it requires just a smidgen more work, but it’s SO worth it for four main reasons:

 The average rotisserie chicken weighs just 2 – 2.5 lbs.
-Compare that to the average whole raw chicken that weights 5-6 pounds.
-Just by buying a whole chicken raw, versus a pre-cooked rotisserie chicken, means you’re getting twice as much meat.
+Compare that to the average whole raw chicken that weighs 5-6 pounds.
+Just buying a whole chicken raw, versus a pre-cooked rotisserie chicken, means you’re getting twice as much meat.

 Here’s the list of ingredients from a Costco rotisserie chicken: